+Striking similes

-Calling Striking similes all young A simile is a way of describing something by comparing it with writers something else, using 'like' or 'as'.
+A simile is a way of describing something by comparing it with something else, using 'like' or 'as'.
 Using similes can help you to describe the scenes of your story in interesting and unusual ways.
 Complete the examples below to create your own striking similes.
 Try to choose unexpected words that will create an original picture in the reader's mind.
-Then create your own similes from scratch! as \\\\\ as cunning as a soar like a like as dark as as sharp as a as easy as as tall as eat like a like \\\ like a \\\\\ in a china shop as a feather as fast as as red as as loud as
+Then create your own similes from scratch!

+( soar like a as cunnin

+like

+as easy as as sharp

+ds eat lik

+like a in a china shop as a

+as fast as

+as loud d as